vishnu666av/master/README.md

   - `View`
     - activity, viewModel, and jetpack compose components.
 The meat and potatoes of the frontend.
   - `Presenter`
-    - This is the layer that sits between the view and model, and is where I've embedded the ' business logic' of the app, so to speak.<br/><br/>
+    - This is the layer that sits between the view and data sources, and is where I've embedded the `business logic` of the app, so to speak.<br/><br/>
-      This class fetches and tabulates data from various repositories, and prepares them for downstream consumption.<br/><br/>
+      This class tabulates data from various repositories and prepares them for downstream consumption.<br/>
       ViewModel receives the calls and routes user interactions to the presenter and remains agnostic of where the data comes from or how it is structured.<br/><br/>
       Presenter also lives independent of data storage technology and contains mostly high level